• Skip to primary navigation

 • Add all the spices and cook for another minute, stirring constantly.
 This is called blooming, and will intensify the flavor of the spices.

-• Dump in the tomatoes, sweet potatoes, the rinsed lentils, and diced tomatoes and mix until well combined.
+• Pour in 4 ½ cups of broth, the cubed sweet potatoes, rinsed lentils, and diced tomatoes and mix until well combined.

 • Cover and bring to a boil over medium-high heat.
-Turn the heat down to low and simmer for 45 minutes with the lid on, stirring every 10 minutes to prevent the stew from burning.
+Turn the heat down to low and simmer for 45 minutes with the lid on, stirring occasionally to prevent the stew from burning.

-• In the last 5 minutes of cooking, add 1-2 cups of vegetable broth or water to thin the soup, then add the spinach and kale mixture.
-Slowly stir until all the spinach and kale is wilted.
+• In the last 10 minutes of cooking, add 1-2 cups of vegetable broth to thin the stew.

 • Serve warm.
 Garnish each bowl of soup with the other ½ cup of chopped cilantro.